 Over 60 Years

-What to Do After You’re Arrested in Mexico, MO
+What You Should Do Right After an Arrest in Mexico, MO

 Even if you believe the arrest is unfair, do not argue or resist.
 Resisting arrest in the Mexico, MO area, even verbally, can result in additional charges and make your situation worse.
 Stay calm, keep your hands visible, and comply with police instructions.
 Everything you say or do will be closely observed and may later be used against you in court.